 Want to freeze these dumplings ahead of time?
 Not a problem.

 Place them assembled, and uncooked, on a parchment-lined baking sheet.
 Freeze them individually and then gather them into a large freezer-safe container to keep for up to 3 months.

 To cook them from frozen, simply follow the same instructions as above, and add an extra minute or two to the boiling time.

 To serve these deliciously cheesy dumplings, you can drizzle a little melted butter over the top.
 Another idea is drizzling some fresh cream or creme fraiche over the top of these dumplings.

 Some of the perfect ideas to serve alongside these easy cheese dumplings would be pretty much any protein.
-However, Lazy Cabbage Rolls would be divine as well as these Pomegranate Porkchops recipe.
-Also, these dumplings would fit right in nicely with these Sausage and Potato Patties, or really, any sausages that are your favorite.
+However, Lazy Cabbage Rolls would be divine as well as these Pomegranate Porkchops.
+Also, these dumplings would fit right in nicely with these Sausage and Potato Patties, or really, with any sausages that are your favorite.

 Easy Cheese Dumplings Recipe For Printing:

 These light and delicious cheese dumplings are the perfect side to so many different dishes.
 The cheese filling is savory, the wonton wrapper is light, and the cream drizzle makes these dumplings perfectly decadent.

 - 1 package of wonton wrappers (round)